fred-maussion/elastic-enabled-bank/README.md

 ### Prerequisites
 You must have Python 3.8 or above installed locally on the system you intend to run this demo on.
-In addition, please review the contents of the env.example file in this rep and ensure you have the necessary details to populate the template.
+In addition, please review the contents of the env.example file in this repo and ensure you have the necessary details to populate the template.
 Certain credentials will be generated as you build the application.

 Specifically:

 - DJANGO_SECRET_KEY - this gets created when you build your django project All other details in the .env file will need to be obtained prior to the setup of this project.